Dive into the UK’s rich history and contemporary culture

 14 February: Valentine’s Day

-Although there is not a bank holiday to mark this day, you will feel it's presence in the lead up with shop fronts being lined with red roses, bouquets of flowers, chocolates, teddy bears and Valentine's cards.
+Although there is not a bank holiday to mark this day, you will feel its presence in the lead-up with shop fronts being lined with red roses, bouquets of flowers, chocolates, teddy bears and Valentine's cards.
 It's common for couples to exchange gifts and go out for dinner together.

 For those who would rather celebrate platonic love between friends, 'Galentine's Day' which falls on February 13, is a chance to shower your lady friends - single or coupled - with love and attention.
 Just a bit more than usual.
+And, if you want to - you can adapt this to 'Manentine's Day' or similar - we're not quire sure the word has spread yet, but feel free to get the celebrations going.

 March - April